pravega/pravega/docs/getting-started.md

 This launches all the components of Pravega on your local machine.
 NOTE: this is for testing/demo purposes only, *do not* use this mode of deployment in Production!
-More options for [Running Pravega](deployment/deployment.md) are covered in the running pravega guide.
+More options for [Running Pravega](deployment/deployment.md) are covered in the running Pravega guide.

 ```
 $ cd pravega-0.1.0
 $ bin/pravega-standalone
 ```

-Thats it.
+That's it.
 Pravega should be up and running very soon.

 ## Running a sample Pravega App is simple too